forax/jexpress/README.md

   ```

 ## Run and test
-- Run the application with
+- Run the application with Java 25
   ```
   cd src/main/java
   java JExpress.java